 The RPS is a minimum amount of renewable energy that is required by law in the electricity sold in a state by the utilities and other electricity suppliers.
 Massachusetts has an RPS, as do many other states.
 An RPS specifies both the amount and type of renewable energy that must be included.
 Because of the Massachusetts RPS, all electricity sold in the state includes a minimum amount of renewable energy.
 Massachusetts also has an APS, an alternative portfolio standard, which requires that all electricity include a minimum amount generated by alternative energy sources, which are typically highly efficient but not renewable.
 Read more on the Massachusetts DOER website.

 To opt up is to change from Power Forward Standard to the Power Forward Green option in Foxborough Power Forward.

 To opt out of Foxborough Power Forward is to leave the program and instead receive your electricity supply from a competitive supplier or through National Grid’s Basic Service.
 You have the right to participate in the program for as long as you like, and to opt out at any time, with no penalty or fee.

 In Massachusetts, an electric utility is an electricity delivery, or distribution, company.
-Electric utilities do not generate electricity, but instead purchase it on your behalf, if you are not already using a competitive supplier.
+Massachusetts electric utilities do not generate electricity, but instead purchase it on your behalf, if you are not already using a competitive supplier.
 They are responsible for delivering electricity to your home.
 You have no choice in your electric utility as they have geographic monopolies.
 In Foxborough, your electric utility is National Grid.